mykcryptodev/multisig-alerts/SETUP.md

 ## Prerequisites

 1. A Gnosis Safe multisig wallet
-2. A Telegram bot and group/channel
+2. A Telegram bot token for the shared bot and a group/channel
 3. A Vercel account for deployment
 4. Node.js 18+ for local development